cs2901/design-command-alessiayi/readme.md

 -  Kitchen Room Turn light on and off
 -  Ceiling Fan High and low
 -  Garage door open and close
--  Stereo of and close
+-  Stereo off and on